senx/pywarp/README.md

 # Installation

-Simply run the following command:
+Ensure Spark and/or pyspark is installed (`pip3 install pyspark`) then simply run the following command:

 ```
 python3 setup.py install